liuxfiu/simulus/README.md

 # Quick Start

 Simulus is an open-source discrete-event simulator in Python.
 Simulus implements a process-oriented simulation world-view with several advanced features to ease modeling and simulation tasks with both events and processes.
-Simulus will soon add support for parallel and distributed simulation (planned for version 1.2), and real-time simulation (planned for version 1.3).
+Simulus also supports parallel and distributed simulation (since version 1.2).
+We will soon add support for real-time simulation (planned for version 1.3).

 * Online documentation:
 http://simulus.readthedocs.io/